 Here in Australia, we are lucky enough to experience well kept, enclosed, mountain roads.
 However, this does not mean that we are free from black ice and dangerous driving conditions!
 Different websites and different resorts will all give you conflicting advice, but in order to stay safe and avoid a fine, as a rule; always carry snow chains.

 Put it this way, get caught without chains, and that holiday just got a hell of a lot more expensive.
-So, in order to save yourself a nice $2000, this is what we suggest...
+So, in order to save yourself a fine, this is what we suggest...

 Finally, when packing your car, remember to pack your chains last, so that they are easy to get to if you do so need them.
 Chain requirements will be determined daily, and are generally posted on the mountains website, or at the gate.
 We suggest carrying a torch, plastic garbage bag and gloves to make fitting easier and also cleaner.
 When driving with chains, drive slowly to avoid tyre damage and remove them at the first safe location.